AlexisTM/untar/readme.md

 Untar - c++ TAR extraction implementation
 =========

+NOTE: This project was developped before being versed in C++ and was unmaintained since (as I completely forgot about it and what I meant to use it for).
+You could use it as an example though, but I advise you to verify the code.

 Another *simplified* c++ tar inflate implementation with *no dependency*.
 This implementation keeps the file open while the tarFile object is instantiated and gives you a map of tarEntry object which can each inflate themselves on demand.
 It is *your job* to create the files.
 This library only gives your the streams.

 **Untar** has been developed to compress SFML assets into one main file.